 Bildtext får vara max två rader text.
 Hela texten ska högerjusteras om den bara ska innehålla fotobyline!
 Photo: B. Christensen/Azote

 A major new report on the state of the planet called “Our Future On Earth” features Robert Blasiak and Owen Gaffney as lead authors on two chapters relating to the oceans and disinformation, respectively.
+Associate research fellow Timon McPhearson also contributes with a feature on cities in the report.

 The centre of the report, published by Future Earth, is a risks analysis based on a survey of 222 global sustainability experts.
 The survey identifies five global risks —climate change, extreme weather, biodiversity loss and ecosystem collapse, food crises, and water crises — as the most severe in terms of impact.